taofiqsulayman/local-ai-assistant/readme.md

 To use this project, you need to install Ollama on your system.
 Follow these steps:

-1. Install Docker on your system if you haven't already.
-You can download it from [Docker's official website](https://www.docker.com/get-started).
-2. Install the Ollama CLI by running the following command in your terminal:
+1. Install the Ollama CLI by running the following command in your terminal:

     ```bash
     pip install ollama
     ```

-3. Verify the installation by running:
+2. Verify the installation by running:

     ```bash
     ollama --version